-Table 2.
+Table 3.
 Ping Failure Detector Possible Configuration Combinations

 ICMP Parallel Fail-Fast Description Linux Windows macOS true false false Legacy ping mode.
 This works hand- to-hand with the OSI Layer 7 failure detector (see. phi or deadline in sections above).
 Ping in this mode will only kick in after a period when there are no hearbeats received, in which case the remote Hazelcast member will be pinged up-to 5 times.
 If all 5 attempts fail, the member gets suspected.
 Supported ICMP Echo if available - Falls back on TCP Echo on port 7 Supported TCP Echo on port 7 Supported ICMP Echo if available - Falls back on TCP Echo on port 7 true true false Parallel ping detector, works in parallel with the configured failure detector.
-Checks periodically if members are live (OSI Layer 3), and suspects them immediately, regardless of the other detectors.
-Supported TCP Echo on port 7 Supported ICMP Echo if available - Falls back on TCP Echo on port 7
+Checks periodically if members are live (OSI Layer 3) and suspects them immediately, regardless of the other detectors.
+Supported ICMP Echo if available - Falls back on TCP Echo on port 7 Supported TCP Echo on port 7 Supported ICMP Echo if available - Falls back on TCP Echo on port 7

 ICMP Parallel Fail-Fast Description Linux Windows macOS true true true Parallel ping detector, works in parallel with the configured failure detector.
-Checks periodically if members are live (OSI Layer 3), and suspects them immediately, regardless of the other detectors.
+Checks periodically if members are live (OSI Layer 3) and suspects them immediately, regardless of the other detectors.
 Requires OS Configuratio n Enforcing ICMP Echo if available - No start up if not available Not Supported - Requires root privileges